Little Yellow Jacket: Million Dollar Ride

 At the World Arena in Colorado Springs in 2003, 2000 PBR World Champion Chris Shivers had a chance to ride him for $1,000,000.
 "A police escort accompanied the bull to the Colorado Springs Broadmoor Hotel, where he was penned in the parking lot on a bed of green, symbolizing money, and the lighting fixture above his head was a chandelier."
 Both rider and bull had to attend a weigh-in before the event.
 Shivers weighed in at 145 pounds, and Little Yellow Jacket weighed 1,600 pounds.

-Chris was bucked off in less than two seconds, and the bull's owners received $50,000.
+Shivers was bucked off in less than two seconds, and the bull's owners received $50,000.
 "Though Shivers took being dumped hard at the time, the legendary cowboy views the bout as a great promotion for pro bull riding".
 "That's probably one of the biggest moments in PBR history, and I'm just glad that I was involved in it," Shivers said.
-This event at the Colorado Springs Invitational Rodeo was the fifth time that Little Yellow Jacket had bucked Chris Shivers off.
+This event at the Colorado Springs Invitational was the fifth time that Little Yellow Jacket had bucked Chris Shivers off.